 My single-author articles have appeared in Journal for the Scientific Study of Religion, Method and Theory in the Study of Religion, Journal of Ritual Studies, Semeia: Journal for Biblical Interpretation, and Listening: Journal of Religion and Culture.
 A co-authored article, for which I was the lead author, appeared in the Journal for Hispanic Higher Education.
 I have published book chapters—all as the single author—in edited books by Sage Publications, Inc.; Greenwood Press; Parthian Books; and Brill.
 I have published entries in two editions of The Encyclopedia of Religion, and entries in Encyclopedia of Protestantism and Encyclopaedia Britannica.

 I currently serve on the UTD University Institutional Review Board (IRB) and the new UTD Interfaith Advisory Council.
 I have served on many other university-wide committees: Committee on Education Policy (CEP), which I served as Chair; the Committee on Core Curriculum (CCC); Committee on Student Scholarships, of which I was Vice Chair; and the Advisory Committee of the Office of International Education.
-I have been a member of the Sociology Program Committee in EPPS and the School's Committee on Teaching Effectiveness.
+I have been a member of the Sociology Program Committee in EPPS and the School’s Committee on Teaching Effectiveness.
 As former Assistant Dean and College Master in the School of Social Sciences, I served on the UTD Council of Masters, an administrative body.
-I have served as Faculty Advisor in UTD's Office of Undergraduate Education under the Dean of Undergraduate Education.
-I have been long-time Faculty Advisor to the UTD Baha'i Club, and was Faculty Advisor to the UTD Intercultural Women’s Society.
-I am currently Advisor to the UTD Sociology Club and co-advisor to the UTD Sociology Club.
-I am advising a student group pursuing charter status as the UTD Chapter of Oxfam International.
+I have served as Faculty Advisor in UTD’s Office of Undergraduate Education under the Dean of Undergraduate Education.
+I have been long-time Faculty Advisor to the UTD Baha’i Club, and was Faculty Advisor to the UTD Intercultural Women’s Society.
+I am currently Advisor to the UTD Sociology Club and co-advisor to the UTD Chapter of Oxfam International.

 I am a member of Friends of Yale Institute of Sacred Music (Yale ISM) at Yale University, an advisory body appointed by the Director of the Institute.
 I am a member of the American Academy of Religion and a past member of the AAR’s Ritual Studies Steering Committee.